 How to Work in the Cannabis Industry – Requirements by State

-As of 2021, the following states allow both recreational and medical cannabis:
+As of 2021, the following states allow (or are in the process of regulating) both adult-use and medical cannabis sales:

 - New Jersey

 As of 2021, the following states allow only medical cannabis sales: